-Geneva Overholser is a professor and director of USC Annenberg's School of Journalism.
+Geneva Overholser is a professor at USC Annenberg's School of Journalism.
+She served as the School's director from 2008 until 2013.
 Previously, she held the Curtis B. Hurley Chair in Public Affairs Reporting for the Missouri School of Journalism, where she was based in the school’s Washington bureau.

 She was editor of The Des Moines Register